It finally happened, you’re engaged and planning your big day..

 - Close to interesting destinations?

-- Go little bit further to give your guests a more ‘off-the-beaten-path’ experience?
+- Go a little bit further to give your guests a more ‘off-the-beaten-path’ experience?

 Areas that are less than 1 hour from Ngurah Rai airport: